Usohps/Usohps/README.md

 - 👋 Hi, I’m Princewill S Usoh
+- I replicate designers' wireframes for a scalable product, leveraging reusable components and hooks..
-- 👀 I’m interested in contibuting and working with a team of developers..
+- 👀 I’m interested in contributing and working with a team of developers..
-- 🌱 I’m proficient in ReactJS and NextJS...
+- 🌱 I’m proficient in ReactJS, NextJS, TailwindCSS, and VueJS...
 - 💞️ I’m looking to collaborate on projects to aid my growth..
-- 📫 How to reach me usohps@gmail.com..
+- 📫 How to reach me: usohps@gmail.com..

 <!---
 Usohps/Usohps is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.